Private Health Insurance | Coversure

 As with all insurance policies, there are exclusions to be aware of when investing in Company Health Insurance.
 Common exclusions include:

-- Chronic conditions: Long-term conditions that cannot be cured are typically not covered by health insurance.
+• Chronic conditions: Long-term conditions that cannot be cured are typically not covered by health insurance.

-- Pre-existing conditions: Unless you choose a medical history disregarded policy, pre-existing conditions may be excluded for a set period or indefinitely.
+• Pre-existing conditions: Unless you choose a medical history disregarded policy, pre-existing conditions may be excluded for a set period or indefinitely.

-- Non-participating hospitals: Your insurer will provide a list of hospitals where treatment can be received.
+• Non-participating hospitals: Your insurer will provide a list of hospitals where treatment can be received.
 Treatment at a hospital not included in the policy may not be reimbursed.

 If you’ve been covered under your employer’s Business Health Insurance policy, you may be able to transfer to a personal plan using a health insurance continuation option.
 Most insurers provide up to 30 days after leaving your current policy to make the transition, but it’s recommended to arrange this during your notice period to avoid any gaps in coverage.

-Need a Health Insurance quote?
+Need a Private Health Insurance Insurance quote?

-If you’d like a Health Insurance quote from Coversure Health, start your quote here.
+If you’d like a Private Health Insurance Insurance quote from Coversure Health, start your quote here.
 Our independent brokers will search their markets to find you the right policy at the right price to keep your business protected.

 No data was found